Do you plan to move your blog from WordPress.com to a self-hosted website that you can get from WordPress.org?

 Either create a new user profile and assign all the imported posts to an original author or assign the posts to an existing author profile.

-Don’t forget to check the box to Download and import file attachments to keep your posts from breaking.
-Also, this will help to import all media files from wordpress.com site.
+Don’t forget to check the box Download and import file attachments to keep your posts from breaking.
+This also helps with importing all media files from the WordPress.com site.

-Then click Submit, and WordPress will move everything from your old site.
+Click Submit, and WordPress will move everything from your old site.
 Importing data to a new website might take some time, depending on the size of your site.
-Once it’s done, you’ll see an import success message.
+Once it’s done, you’ll see an “import succeeded” message.

 Step 3: Check your new hosted site for any errors

-Step 4: Redirect WordPress.com site to WordPress.org Site (or make Private)
+Step 4: Redirect the old WordPress.com site to the WordPress.org Site (or make Private)